ajcampbell1333/LBEAST_Unreal/README.md

 Even with long-term shows, LBEAST expects developers and venues will need to coordinate regularly for occasional OTA firmware flashing, board replacements, etc. Some developers may desire to upgrade from shields to fully custom PCBs simply because that is the gold standard practice in PCB product design.
 Firmware engineering staff may want to upgrade simply because it seems more professional.
 LBEAST's author cautions against this, though it may seem counterintuitive.

 <ol>
-<li>PCB product manufacturers typically encourage firmware engineers to miniaturize all designs as much as possible due to the smartphone era proving immense cost savings at mass-production scale, but this does not apply to XR LBE.
+<li>PCB product manufacturers typically encourage firmware engineers to miniaturize all designs as much as possible due to the smartphone era proving immense cost savings at mass-production scale, but this usually does not apply to XR LBE.
     <ol type="a">
-    <li>LBE venues generally have an abundances of space in which to stow an embedded PCB that is a little bit more bulky than it could be with millions more spent on R&D.</li>
+    <li>LBE venues have an abundance of space in which to stow an embedded PCB that is a little bit more bulky than it could be with millions more spent on R&D. Since LBEAST Embedded Systems API adopts Espressif SoCs as default, all development teams will be hard-pressed to shrink a useful custom board smaller than the already open-source Pico-Click C3T project under typical LBE deadlines.
+The author of LBEAST recommends you stand on the shoulders of incredible devs in the open-source community to deploy faster.</li>
     <li>XR LBE will generally always be extremely small-batch (dozens or hundreds of PCB copies, rarely 1000s).
-Without mass-unit scale, the cost savings from shrinking circuit boards is non-existent while potentially costing a production team hundreds of hours of unnecessary extra R&D.</li>
+Without mass-unit scale, the cost savings from shrinking circuit boards is non-existent while potentially costing a production team hundreds of hours of extra R&D per board.</li>
     </ol>
 </li>
 <li>Regular maintenance, upgrade-flashing, and emergency replacements become complex and costly if developers upgrade from shields to fully custom PCBs.</li>